pryn-kb/python-test/_episodes/11-lists.md

 - "Character strings are immutable."
 - "Indexing beyond the end of the collection is an error."
 ---
-## A list stores many values in a single structure.
+## A list stores many values in a single structure

 *   Scenario: You have set up an Arduino to do temperature measurements in a storage room for rare books.